-Cotswolds, Downton Abbey & Blenheim Palace Tour - 1 Day
+Cotswolds, Downton Abbey & Blenheim Palace - Small Group Tour from London

-Our Cotswolds, Downton Abbey and Blenheim Palace Day Tour from London or Oxford takes you to many places where the Downton Abbey TV series was filmed.
-We start the day with a visit
+Our Cotswolds, Downton Abbey and Blenheim Palace Day Tour from London takes you to many places where the Downton Abbey TV series was filmed.
+We start the day with a visit to Yew

 Available Every Monday from £174 per Person

 Our Cotswolds, Downton Abbey and Blenheim Palace Day Tour from London takes you to many places where the Downton Abbey TV series was filmed.
 We start the day with a visit to Yew Tree Farm, which was the home of Mr Drewe and is a real-life working farm.
 The tour then takes us to the village of Bampton which was used extensively in the filming of the series.
 Highlights include the Downton Cottage Hospital, the surgery and Crawley’s family home.
 You’ll have time to walk around the village and perhaps stop for a cup of tea in the delightful village tearoom.

 Please note that this tour does not include a visit to Highclere Castle, which is the real-life Downton Abbey Castle.
 This is because the Castle is closed for most days of the years.
 However, we run separate Highclere Castle Tours on days when the castle is open.

 Depart London and drive into the beautiful Cotswolds countryside, famous for its picturesque landscapes and rolling limestone hills.
 Arrive at Yew Tree Farm, or better known as Cogges Manor Farm, the home of Mr Drewe and his family.
 Enjoy an exclusive guided tour of this period farm where little has changed over the centuries.
 This authentic feel made it a perfect Dowton Abbey filming location, from its rustic kitchen to the farm buildings where Marigold, Lady Edith’s illegitimate daughter, was being raised.
 Your visit also includes a short video that explains how filming took place on the farm, and you’ll also have free time to explore the site on your own.

 From here, we’ll take a scenic drive through the Cotswolds countryside.
 The Cotswolds is one of the most beautiful regions in England, with spectacular landscapes and picture-postcard thatched roofed cottages.